mikeddecker/judge/paper/voorstel/voorstel.md

 ### HAR general progress

-TODO find paper, reference to come to steps.
+TODO find paper, reference to come to steps or use pareek again?

-Step 3-4 are in betweens to make the progress trackable and can be omitted.
+Step 3 is an in between to make the progress trackable and can be omitted.

-1) Jumper Localisation
+    \item Jumper Localisation
-2) Skill segmentation, start of skill, end of skill
+    \item Skill segmentation, start of skill, end of skill
-3) Predict level or variation element (multiple, cross, gym...)
+    \item Predict level or variation element (multiple, cross, gym...)
-4) Predict the effective skill
+    \item Predict the effective skill

 ### Jumper localization (2.4)